Subscribe to D360's newsletter

-Vermont Bed and Breakfast
+Vermont Bed and Breakfasts

 Staying at a Vermont bed and breakfast can bring an intimate, personal feel to a New England vacation.
 A Vermont bed and breakfast is likely to be in small town, so it will offer easy access to the more rural areas of the state.
 Staying in a bed and breakfast in Vermont also gives tourists a chance to interact with a Vermont native (or at least a long-time resident) who will be able to provide tips to the best restaurants, hiking trails, and events in the area.